 Weekly Assignments: There will be nine (9) assignments, worth 25 points each, throughout the semester.
 There are no make-ups for these assignments.
-Note: assignments must be submitted physically and electronically via Blackboard.
-The physical copy of the assignment will only be accepted within the first five minutes of class while the electronic copy must be submitted via Blackboard to the appropriate assignment submission folder at least five minutes before the beginning of class.
+Note: assignments must be submitted physically at the beginning of class and electronically via Blackboard.
+The physical copy of the assignment will only be accepted within the first five minutes of class (without further penalties) while the electronic copy must be submitted via Blackboard to the appropriate assignment submission folder at least five minutes before the beginning of class.
 Electronic submissions later than the specified time will result in an automatic zero (0) value.
-Physical submissions done later than the specified time and within the same day will result in a five (5) point deduction.
+Physical submissions done later than the specified time and within the same day will result in a five (5) point deduction out of the 25 points.
 Failure to have the assignment submitted within the same day will result in a zero (0) grade for the assignment.
 No e-mail submissions will be allowed.
 However, one assignment will be dropped in the final grade calculation.
 These assignments will be graded on how well the student met the goals for that assignment.
 No credit will be given if the student fails to follow directions.